vcsavinash/Machine-Learning---Performance-of-various-Classifiers/README.md

 # Machine-Learning---Performance-of-various-Classifiers

 Compare performance of classifiers on a chosen dataset.
 Below is the list of classifiers:
-  • Decision Trees
+  • Decision Trees                                                                                                                           • Perceptron
-  • Perceptron (usually specified as a neural net with 0 hidden layers)
   • Neural Net
   • Deep Learning
   • SVM